gochan-org/gochan/README.md

 3. Set "DebugMode" to true.
 This will log all logs to the console and disable some checks.
 4. Open the folder containing everything in vscode (named gochan most likely), go to "Run"
 	1. Select "gochan" if you wish to run/debug the website itself
-	2. <s>Select "gochan-migrate" if you wish to run/debug the migrator</s> (gochan-migrate development has been put on indefinite hiatus)
+	2. Select "gochan-migrate" if you wish to run/debug the migration tool
 5. (Optional) Change go extention configs.
 Examples: save all files on start debugging
 6. Press F5 or "Start Debugging" to debug.